Based In Sligo, Ireland / email: showbands@gmsproductions.com

 CLICK FOR: FREE FORUM HOME PAGE GUESTBOOK MAKE A DONATION

 In Dublin and Belfast, before the rock bands there were the Beat groups.
-Although a comprehensive account of the beat group era is beyond the scope of our website, we are trying to find and post as many photos of the groups, along with details on their lineups where possible.
-Sadly, many groups didn't last very long and members switched allegiances like musical chairs which also make a verifiable account of the period extremely difficult.
+Sadly, many groups didn't last very long and members switched allegiances like musical chairs which also make a verifiable account of the period quite difficult.

-The Beat groups played the same gigs, created the same stir, but just went by a different name in the 60's.
+The Beat groups of the 60's played the same gigs, created the same stir, but just went by a different name than groups in the 70's.
 Outside of Dublin, there were few venues for rock groups and any original music was naturally compared to the rock gods of the era.
 Recording was an expensive proposition and few bands had the "bread" to record at Trend studios, or one of the handful of Dublin's other professional studios.

 Irish beat/rock groups in the late sixties and early 70's all faced the same dilemma: to be successful they had to leave Ireland.
 Even though the country could produce world class rock acts, almost all of them were forced to go to England to gain recognition there, before they would be accepted at home.
 Quantifying the groups of the era is difficult as they tended to come and go with members shuffling between groups.
 Often groups would be launched to great fanfare, only to be gone a few weeks later.
 It was a fickle time and allegiances were formed and disbanded on a regular basis.